dgraph-io/workshop/3-flock-querying/README.md

 ---

 ## Query 9:
-Find tweets of user.
+Find tweets of a user.
 Tweets are filtered by their date of creation.

 ```sh
 {